 Terminating Patient Relationships

-A review of our call data shows that terminating patient relationships consistently appears as one of the top reasons that members request assistance from our Department of Patient Safety and Risk Management.
+A review of our call data shows that terminating patient relationships consistently appears as one of the top reasons members request assistance from our Department of Patient Safety and Risk Management.

 Verbal abuse or violence: The patient, a family member, or a third-party caregiver is rude, uses disparaging or demeaning language, or sexually harasses office personnel or other patients, visitors, or vendors; exhibits violent or irrational behavior; makes threats of physical harm; or uses anger to jeopardize the safety and well-being of anyone present in the office.

-Nonpayment: The patient owes a backlog of bills and has declined to work with the office to establish a payment plan or has discontinued making payments that had been agreed on previously.
+Nonpayment: The patient owes a backlog of bills and has declined to work with the office to establish a payment plan or has discontinued making payments that had been agreed previously.

 Exceptions and Special Circumstances

-• If the patient is in an acute phase of treatment, delay ending the relationship until the acute phase has passed.
+- If the patient is in an acute phase of treatment, delay ending the relationship until the acute phase has passed.
 For example, if the patient is in the immediate postoperative stage or is in the process of a diagnostic workup, it is not advisable to terminate the relationship.

 Certain situations prohibit patient dismissal:

-• Patients may not be dismissed or discriminated against based on limited English proficiency or status within a protected category under federal or state legislation, including race, color, national origin, sex, disability, and age.
+- Patients may not be dismissed or discriminated against based on limited English proficiency or status within a protected category under federal or state legislation, including race, color, national origin, sex, disability, and age.
 Examples of laws prohibiting discrimination—which carry significant civil and administrative penalties for violations—include the Americans with Disabilities Act (ADA), the Civil Rights Act, and the Affordable Care Act.
-(The Department of Health and Human Services outlines requirements for providers regarding nondiscrimination policies and notices.)
+(The Department of Health and Human Services outlines requirements for practitioners regarding nondiscrimination policies and notices.)

-• A patient’s disability cannot be the reason for terminating the relationship unless the patient requires care or treatment for the particular disability that is outside the expertise of the practitioner.
+- A patient’s disability cannot be the reason for terminating the relationship unless the patient requires care or treatment for the particular disability that is outside the expertise of the practitioner.
 Transferring care to a specialist who provides the particular care is a better and safer approach.

 Steps for Withdrawing Care

 Establish a written policy and procedure with a standardized process that addresses interventions prior to ending the relationship and the steps to take if it becomes necessary to dismiss the patient.
-Ensure that approvals for any patient dismissal go through practice leadership and the assigned provider.
+Ensure that approvals for any patient dismissal go through practice leadership and the assigned practitioner.
 Medical or dental groups may consider dismissing a patient from the entire practice.
 This avoids an on-call situation that might require the practitioner who ended the relationship to treat the patient.

 Keep copies in the patient’s medical or dental record of all the materials: the letter, the original certified mail receipt (showing that the letter was sent), and the original certified mail return receipt (even if the patient refuses to sign for the certified letter).
+Keep and file in the patient record any unopened envelopes that have been returned by the postal or other delivery service.

 Elements of the Written Notice